 Are you in financial need?
 Once again, a very elastic concept, which again allows the Court a wide discretion.

-Pretty early on (2002), the Victoria Supreme Court ruled out claims by non-relatives, saying that acts of selfless generosity by neighbours and friends could not mean that they could claim the deceased had a moral duty to include them in the will.
+In 2002, even prior to the new legislation effective 1 January 2015, the Victorian Supreme Court ruled out claims by non-relatives, saying that acts of selfless generosity by neighbours and friends could not mean that they could claim the deceased had a moral duty to include them in the will.

 But 2009 saw the Victorian Supreme Court decision in Unger v Sanchez.